canvasxyz/canvas/docs/7-upgrading.md

 # Upgrading Applications

+Canvas has limited support for upgrading applications.
+This is one of our main focuses for development through the current year.

+## Using the Network Explorer

 When you use `canvas run --network-explorer`, the node will serve a management interface, similar to the Firebase web interface, that shows you the current database and contract.